runicscribe/worldbuilding-docs/dae-machina/culture/organizations/free_cities.md

 ## Eosport

-The "face" of the free cities.
-Not the most wealthy or influential, but still quite important.
-Contains the meeting place for the free cities council.
-Generally agreed upon as neutral ground among the cities.
+Eaosort is regarded as the "face" of the Free Cities.
+While the city is not the most wealthy or influential, it is still quite important.
+In particular, the city contains the meeting place for the Free Cities council, and is generally agreed upon as neutral ground among the cities.
 Eosport is also the primary port of travel between the free cities and Teythmos, and hosts embassies for a number of nations.

-Eaosport is primarly built on the ruins of the former Elyos capital, at the time called New Aelmos (not to be confused with the 'jinn city of the same name).
-It was originally founded in 2500 BC, and razed by the Uon in 100 BC, after which the Elyos coalition moved their capital to Tethmos.
+Eaosport is primarly built on the ruins of the former capitol of the Elyos Coalition, and was originally named New Aelmos (not to be confused with the 'jinn city of the same name).
+It was founded in 2500 BC, but razed by the Uon in 100 BC, after which the Elyos coalition moved their capital to Tethmos.
+The city was quickly recaptured, and served as a military base and staging ground through the last 100 years if the Uon war, but it wasn't until after the war that a dedicated effort to rebuild began and the city became known as Eaosport.

 Eaosport is one of the four founding cities of the Free Cities Alliance, alongside Bridgeport, Grandel, and Kenford.
-It has not regained the size or power it had before the war, but is still a large and influential city.

-Eaosport is more stratified than Haven - noticible divide between Docks / Merchants Circle / Upper City In particular, different peacekeeping forces
+In part due to the destruction and subsequent rebuilding of the city, Eaosport is more stratified than Haven, with a noticible divide between the three main tiers of the city.
- - Upper City Guards
+This is most immediately apparent in the different peacekeeping forces seen in the three tiers of the city.
+ - The **Upper City Guards** are a force dedicated to protecting the leadership of Eaosport and the High Council Chambers.
+The answer to the leader of Eaosport and to the treaty between the Free Cities, and to nothing else.
+While they wear quite ornate uniforms, they are not merely ceremonial, and each member of the guard is an elite soldier.
+Most are also competent mages.
+The guard includes an intelligence branch to identify and neutralize potential threats.
- - City Watch - technically have jurisdiction over the whole city except the High Council Chambers, but in practice mostly only present in Merchants circle and various gates/bridges
+ - The **City Watch** is supposed to be a peacekeeping force responsible for the whole of Eaosport (aside from the High Council Chambers).
+In practice it is mainly present in Merchants circle and at the various gates and bridges leading into the city and each of its circles.
- There are also private forces present in certain areas
- + Private Mercenaries employed as guards in the Merchants quarter, and some warehouses in the docks
- + Assorted Gangs in the docks
+ - The lower city and slums lack any official peacekeeping presence.
+Instead, assorted gangs "provide" protection for the residents of both regions, while private mercenaries protect the assets of various merchants that are held in the warehouses and ships of the lower city.
+Such mercenaries can also be found in the Merchant's circle, guarding shops and other private buildings.

 ### Layout

 <img src="../../images/eaosport_map_lb.png" alt="Top-down map of Eaosport" class="img-full">

 The city layout roughly follows that of the ruins it was built on top of.
-The main city is built on the southeast coast of the river, and divided into three tiers, each being further inland and higher in elevation.
+The main city is built on the southeast coast of the river, and divided into three tiers, each being further inland and higher in elevation, with walls (remaining from the original city) dividing them.
 These tiers are connected by three broad avenues, radiating from the city center.
- - The first tier is the main working hub of the city, consisting primarly of docks and warehouses.
+ - The first tier, called the **Docks** or the **Lower City**, is the main working hub of the city and consists primarly of docks and warehouses.
+This is almost entirely new construction, from the rebuilding effort after the Uon war
- - The second tier is the middle city, with inns, merchants and marketplacess, dwellings, and artisans.
+ - The second tier is called the **Middle City** or the **Merchant's Circle**, with inns, merchants and marketplacess, dwellings, and artisans.
+This is also mostly new construction, though generally higher quality than that of the first tier.
- - The third tier is the domain of the higher classes, containing manor houses of lords and wealthy merchants, embassies, banks, and select luxury shops.
+ - The third tier is called the **Upper City**, and is the domain of the higher classes, containing manor houses of lords and wealthy merchants, embassies, banks, and select luxury shops.
+Many of the original government buildings and palaces from this part New Alemos survived the city's destruction, and were restored during the building effort, giving this tier a distincly architectural style, incorporating much more stone than the wood-framed buildings typical of the new construction.

 The city center is about 1.5 km inland, and includes various government buildings, with the Council of Lords at the center, where the eight lords of the Free Cities council meet.